 Simultaneously with increasing demands from developers arranging debt financing of their projects, the banks are more demanding from the customers arranging mortgage loans to finance their purchase of apartments.
-As of January 2015, the banks required each client to finance at least 10% of the apartment price out of his or her own resources.
-This requirement increased to 15% in 2016 and to 20% in 2017.
-These increased borrowing requirements may translate into lower demand for new apartments, which may be a source of additional risk to all residential developers.
+Starting from 1 of January 2017, the banks required each client to finance at least 20% of the apartment price out of his or her own resources, such a requirements may translate into lower demand for new apartments, which may be a source of additional risk to all residential developers.
+Additional risk from the financing field is coming for side of the developers, the increase in construction costs together with the high level of land costs and as a result the decreased margins, start raising requirements from financing banks for additional equity and to reflect the risk in the interest rates to secure a construction loan for projects.